stacksjs/ts-backups/docs/features/retention.md

   }

   // Check for cleanup warnings (if any)
-  // (ts-backups logs cleanup errors but doesn't fail the backup) }
+  // (backupx logs cleanup errors but doesn't fail the backup) }
 catch (error) {
   console.error('❌ Backup process failed:', error)